ctuning/cm4research/README.md

 ## Contact us

-Don't hesitate to reach the MLCommons Task Force on Automation and Reproducibility and the cTuning foundation (CM developers) to provide your feedback, get help or brainstorm ideas using this public [Discord server]([Discord server](https://discord.gg/JjWNWXKxwT)).
+Don't hesitate to reach the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) and the [cTuning foundation](https://cTuning.org) (developers of the open-source CM automation language and CK playground) to provide your feedback, get help or brainstorm ideas using this public [Discord server](https://discord.gg/JjWNWXKxwT).